rinoldit/web.dev/src/site/content/en/metrics/cls/index.md

   bucket in CrUX, and a score of `0.07` would appear in the 5–10 bucket in CrUX.
 {% endAside %}

+## What is a good CLS score?

+To provide a good user experience, site's should strive to have a Cumulative Layout Shift of less than **0.1** for at least **75% of page loads**.

+Google tools that measure and score website performance will consider a CLS score of less than 0.1 to be _good_.
+Conversely, a CLS score of more than 0.3 for more will be considered _bad_.

 ## How to improve CLS

 For most websites, you can avoid all unexpected layout shifts by sticking to a